vidaldid-rte/dynawo-large-scale-validation/dynaflow/README.md

     Notebooks).
 The test cases are all derived from a given BASECASE, and they are typically N-1 contingency cases of all kinds of elements (loads, gens, lines, etc.).

-  * `doc`: documents about the validation procedures, how to perform disconnections in Dynawo & Hades, how to match network components in the two, etc.

-  * `notebooks`: Python notebooks to explore the data, graph results, and generally help in quantifying comparisons.

-  * `xml_utils`: utilities to extract info or manipulate the XML input files of both Dynawo and Hades.